Dia De Los Muertos Cultural Celebration

 Join us as we follow these same traditions and allow us a day to honor and remember those who have passed on.
 On this day, we all can partake in a wonderful tradition while also celebrating with our families our loved ones resting in our park.

 As you may have experienced from last year, we can get filled up quickly.
 Only Handicap placard holders will be allowed to park inside our park.
-Everyone else must find a spot on the street, or use our free shuttle service by parking at Cesar Chavez Elementary School on Gage, just west of our park.
+Everyone else must find a spot on the street, or use our free shuttle service by parking at Veterans Memorial Park on Gage, just east of our park.
 More information provided below.

 Shuttles will arrive every 15-20 minutes on both ends.